Vibrational Spectra of Materials and Molecules from Partially-Adiabatic Elevated-Temperature Centroid Molecular Dynamics: Introduction

 In the following, we describe the PA-$T_e$-CMD method in detail, provide guidelines for choosing $T_e$ for different systems, and benchmark its performance against exact spectra, where available, and against other path-integral-based methods such as CMD, TRPMD, and $T_e$-PIGS.
 For an isolated water monomer, PA-$T_e$-CMD closely reproduces the results of $T_e$-PIGS and the exact vibrational density of states and infrared spectra.
 For methylammonium lead iodide (MAPI), accurate spectra for its tetragonal and orthorhombic phases are obtained from PA-\( T_e \)-CMD and compare well with $T_e$-PIGS, showing that the latter performs well even when the lower temperature simulations are run with a PMF trained on the high-temperature cubic phase.
-Finally, for the carbonic acid fluoride molecule [H$_2$CO$_3$F]$^-$ (CAF) we find it more difficult to obtain accurate centroid PMFs for use with $T_e$-PIGS due to the weakly-bound nature of the complex.
-In this case, PA-$T_e$-CMD offers a good alternative for obtaining accurate vibrational fingerprints.
-Overall, we observe that it is more challenging to maintain the temperature separation between centroid and internal modes of the ring polymer in PA-$T_e$-CMD when the physical temperature is substantially low.
-Nevertheless, PA-$T_e$-CMD proves to be simple to set up for any system and to provide a reliable route to obtain vibrational spectra of condensed-phase systems and molecules, in regimes where nuclear quantum coherences are naturally suppressed by temperature and many-body interactions.
+Finally, for the carbonic acid fluoride molecule [H$_2$CO$_3$F]$^-$ (CAF) we find it more difficult to obtain accurate centroid PMFs \corr{using the training-data acquisition strategy proposed for} $T_e$-PIGS \corr{in the original work~\cite{Musil2022}, due to the strong temperature dependence of chemical bonding in the weakly bound complex.} In this case, PA-$T_e$-CMD offers a good alternative for obtaining accurate vibrational fingerprints.
+Overall, we observe that it is more challenging to maintain the temperature separation between centroid and internal modes of the ring polymer in PA-$T_e$-CMD when the physical temperature is very low.
+Nevertheless, PA-$T_e$-CMD proves to be simple to set up for any system and to provide a reliable route to obtain vibrational spectra of condensed-phase systems and molecules, in regimes where nuclear quantum coherences are naturally \corr{quenched} by temperature and many-body interactions.